t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 - You don’t need to validate which HTTP method was used.
 - You don’t need to validate that the request query or body contains the correct data in the procedure, because Zod takes care of this.
 - Instead of creating a response, you can throw errors and return a value or object as you would in any other TypeScript function.
-- Calling the procedure on the frontend doesn't provide any autocompletion or type safety.
+- Calling the procedure on the frontend provides autocompletion and type safety.

 ## Useful snippets